 The study of humor and laughter is called gelotology (from the Greek gelos, γέλιο, meaning laughter).

 A dog’s laughter sounds similar to a regular pant.
 A sonograph analysis of this panting behavior shows that the variation of the bursts of frequencies is comparable with the laughing sound.
-When we play this recorded dog-laughter to dogs in a shelter, it can contribute to promoting play, social behavior, and decrease stress levels.*
+When we play this recorded dog-laughter to dogs in a shelter, it can promote play, social behavior and decrease stress levels.
+(4)

 Victor Borge once said, “Laughter is the shortest distance between two people.”
 Maybe, it is simply the shortest distance between any two living creatures.